saturn597/mosaigraph/README.md

 =====================
 Mosaigraph is a command line utility for making photomosaics.

 A "photomosaic" consists of a large number of small images that, when viewed together, look like some other, larger image.

-For example, here's a photomosaic produced using Mosaigraph - warning, large image below:
+For example, here's a photomosaic produced using Mosaigraph:

 [mona6.jpg](http://saturn597.github.io/mosaics/mona6.jpg)

+(Heads up - that's a large image, about 12MB).

-That file contains about 5000 portraits obtained from [Wikiart](http://www.wikiart.org/).
+The file contains about 5000 portraits obtained from [Wikiart](http://www.wikiart.org/).
 When those portraits are stitched together into a mosaic, they look like Mona Lisa's face.

-Here's another mosaic:
+Here's another mosaic, a bit smaller:

 [armstrong1.jpg](http://saturn597.github.io/mosaics/armstrong1.jpg)